It’s that time again – my favorite movies of 2016!

 This may just sound like dumb torture porn but it’s anything but dumb.
 The acting, directing, set-design, dialogue, special effects—everything is incredibly well-done and made by people at the top of the horror filmmaking craft.
 This is the most beautiful and effective journey into Hell since HELLBOUND: HELLRAISER 2.

 This movie isn’t for everyone but if you’re a sicko like me you’re gonna love it!

 The best punks versus Nazis movie ever made!

 A punk band on tour in the Pacific NW plays at a Nazi skinhead bar and witnesses something terrible.
 Trapped in the back of the club, the band must do everything they can to survive and get out while the Nazi skins do everything they can to kill them.

-And I’ve got to give mention to the two stand-out acting roles of all the movies I saw this year.
+I’ve got to give a mention to the two stand-out acting roles of all the movies I saw this year.
 Patrick Stewart plays a rare villain role as the Nazi leader that is just wonderfully refined evil.
-Plus Anton Yelchin stars as the lead singer of the punk band in one of his last roles before his untimely death.
-His character bounces back a forth between tough-ass punk singer to scared as shit victim and his performance is fantastically vulnerable and even touching at points.
+Plus, Anton Yelchin stars as the lead singer of the punk band in one of his last roles before his untimely death.
+His character bounces back a forth between tough-ass punk singer to

 Fun Fact: Broken River Books head-editor and bizarro/crime author J. David Osbourne has a cameo in the crowd during the mosh-pit scene as a skin.
 Lazy Fascist Press head-editor and bizarro/fish fiction author Cameron Pierce filmed a scene as a skin in Stewart’s gang but the scene was apparently cut.